jasperalani/mysql-query-builder/README.md

 ### Todo

+- Make the functions more intuitive and simple (especially typescript)
 - Not all Go functions are working
 - Not all PHP functions have been created
 - Create test files